Al1002/cob/README.md

 Note: the default port fir the server is 8000, if its occupied, use the ```--port XXXX``` flag to change it

 4. Checkout the ```user/main.py``` script for example usage

+### How can I contribute?

+Contact me at aleksandriliev05@gmail.com if you wish to contribute, give suggestions, new ideas, or aid the project in any way.